-- 1. Each bureau shall be responsible for printing its Green Cards or shall authorise its members to print them. - 2.
+- 1. Each Bureau shall be responsible for establishing the rules on the issuance and delivery of Green Cards under the Bureau's authority. - 2.
 Each bureau shall authorise its members to issue Green Cards to their insureds solely for vehicles registered in any country for which it is competent. - 3.
 Any member may be authorised by its bureau to issue green cards to its insureds in any country where no bureau exists provided that the member is established in that country.
 This option is limited to vehicles registered in the country in question. - 4.
 All Green Cards are deemed to be valid for at least 15 days from their date of inception.
 In the event that a Green Card is issued for a lesser period, the bureau having authorised the issuing of the Green Card shall guarantee cover to the bureaux in the countries for which the card is valid for a period of 15 days from the date of inception of its validity. - 5.
 Where an agreement signed between two bureaux is cancelled under Article 16(3)(5), all Green Cards delivered in their name for use in their respective territories shall be null and void as soon as the cancellation becomes effective. - 6.
 Where an agreement is cancelled or suspended by the application of Article 16(3)(6), the residual period of validity of the Green Cards delivered in the name of the bureaux concerned for use in their respective territories shall be determined by the Council of Bureaux.